jalil49/MoreAccessories/README.md

 MoreAccessory directly adds the scrolling to the accessory window (previously implemented in KKAPI)

-Excess slots are trimmed when saving, unfortunately I can't compress them since it would be breaking mods
+Excess slots are trimmed when saving, unfortunately I can't compress them since it would be breaking plugins.